Ameliasks/dms1_blog/posts/sixth-blog-post.md

 ## Classroom Task

 This task required me to do quick compositions and layouts with a decent amount of variety using Adobe Illustrator.
 I think it is really amazing how shapes on their own can contribute so much in design, by communicating so different messages even when you make them just subtly different.
-For order, I retained the size of all the squares, to show repetition and 'order'.
+For order, I retained the size of all the squares, to show repetition and structure.
 I played around with the sizing and rotation of the squares to use contrast to show 'increase'.
+For 'bold', I increased the sizes of all the boxes, to reduce the amount of white space, and played around with rotation to express movement.
+Similarly for 'congested' I wanted to reduce the amount of white space even further, and make the squares look tapped and restrictive in the space.
+For 'tension' I used a mix of rotation for the squares, and reduced the white space between them.

 I think it is a great simple activity that encourages creativity and flexbility, since we needed to work within the contraints of 4 black boxes contained by a box in a short time.